nus-cs2103-AY2324S2/ip/docs/README.md

 Examples: `mark 1` or `unmark 2` or `delete 3`

+Note, the function currently does not support keying in multiple numbers

 ### Finding

 Shows tasks that contain a certain `word` in their description